cjpia612/README-Generator/README.md

-  # What a Good README
+  # What A Good README

   ## Description

-  Dynamically create README.md using node.js
+  Dynamically create README.md file using node.js

   ## Table of Contents